Table of Contents

 overall compartment’s dimensions: ~10” deep x 10½” wide

 b.
-3 smaller pockets
+3 smaller sub-pockets

 These pockets are from L>R: 3" wide fabric, 4” wide mesh & 3” wide fabric pockets; beautifully designed to carry quickly accessible small items like a spoon, and prescription & pain drugs.